Techtonica/curriculum/roles-in-tech/product-manager.md

 ### Materials

 - [Techtonica Slides - Roles in Tech: Product Management](https://docs.google.com/presentation/d/1BxTU4nugas3Z30kIawpJtLhSBL6b5tF1P-d03Hm_JOI/edit?usp=sharing)
-- [ Who are PM? short video (7.53 min)](https://www.youtube.com/watch?v=2dczveSrsv8) - A short video by Ravijot Chugh which explains who are Product Managers and what do they do?
+- [ Who are PMs? short video (8 min)](https://www.youtube.com/watch?v=2dczveSrsv8) - A short video by Ravijot Chugh which explains who are Product Managers and what do they do?
 - [ Product Manager's Role (10 min)](https://www.altexsoft.com/blog/business/product-management-main-stages-and-product-manager-role/)
-Use this guide to know more about role of Product Manager.
+Use this guide to know more about role of a Product Manager.

 ### Lesson

-   Go through the slide given in material section to get an idea about Product Management.
+   Go through the slides given in material section to get an idea about Product Management.

  #### Product Management

   Product management can be defined as the general business structure within a company that supports and manages all the activities       related to developing, planning, forecasting, marketing and selling a product all through its lifecycle.

 #### Job of Product Manager